xwmx/nb/README.md

 When `$BROWSER` is not set, `nb` looks for `w3m` and `lynx` and uses the first one it finds.

-`$BROWSER` can also be used to easy specify the terminal browser used for an individual command:
+`$BROWSER` can also be used to easy specify the terminal browser for an individual command:

 ```bash
 > BROWSER=lynx nb 12 peek